h2oai/datatable/docs/start/install.rst

     C:\> "C:\Program Files\Microsoft Visual Studio\2022\Community\Common7\Tools\LaunchDevCmd.bat"

-- Lastly, On windows, Datatable uses an shell environment variable to find the MSVC compiler, so you must set that variable.
+- Lastly, On windows, datatable uses an environment variable to find the MSVC compiler, so you must set that variable.

   - Powershell